pschool-in/curriculum/content/grammar/new-topics/pronouns-1.md

 # Objective

-1. To recognize that demonstrative pronouns represent the distance and are used to point singular & plural words.
+1. To recognize that demonstrative pronouns represent the distance and are used to point to singular & plural words.
 2. To learn that personal pronouns can replace nouns and how can we do that.

 # Grade-1